We empower veterans, active duty service members and their families to establish strong roots in their community.

 Healing through Hives aims to support a new generation of Veteran beekeepers and Veteran-owned apiaries across Western Washington, in partnership with the Washington Beekeepers Association (WASBA), and the Washington Farmer Veteran Coalition (WA-FVC).

 The Healing through Hives project supports Military Veterans to receive beekeeping training/support to achieve their beekeeping goals, whether as a hobby or a business.
 Through this project, we offer scholarships and other educational and networking opportunities and a chance to become a WASBA certified beekeeper from beginner to master levels.
 Hands-on, in-person opportunities to learn and connect with other Veterans and beekeepers are offered at our growing number of Community Apiaries in Western Washington.
 By 2025, we strive to provide mentorship for Veterans to support beginning beekeepers in meeting their agricultural enterprise goals by providing pathways, networks, and relationships.
-Sign up for upcoming beekeeping classes here.
+Find local clubs offering beekeeping courses here.
+All current and prior military service members, spouses, and dependents are eligible for reimbursement for WASBA beekeeping certification courses upon completion.

 Community integration begins with an introduction, a conversation and active listening.
 Healthy relationships and human connection are our number one priority.
 Each participant, from veteran to neighbor makes up one part of our community.
 GRuB has partnered with Veteran Rites to offer weekly virtual veteran-led Circles of Return sessions as an avenue for veterans and allies to connect, check-in, and gather to get to the heart of our shared experience with those that get it. .
 Visit Veteran Rites to sign-up and learn about their other opportunities.